Hi I'm Brenden

-I am a freshman at Arizona State University studying Aerospace Engineering.
-I love physics and learning how the world works.
-I really like the application of physics into real world things that are either productive or just having some fun with the laws of nature.
-Outside of class I attend a martial arts class known as Jujitsu.
-I go to a traditional dojo and I enjoy seeing the growth that comes from dicipline and hard work when they are applied.
-I love to play the trumpet and I enjoy watching DCI (Drum Corps International).
-I also find a lot of fulfillment ins singing.
-I've sang bass and tennor in various choirs and I see music as one of the best ways to get more out of life.
-I enjoy hanging out with my friends on weekends and hosting parties to hang out and have fun.
+I am a full time student studying Aerospace Engineering.
+I love physics and learning how the world works as well as the design aspect of taking an idea and bringing it to life.
+Outside of school I practice a martial art known as Jujitsu.
+I attend a traditional dojo because I love the growth that comes from discipline, hard work, and self control when they are applied.
+I also find a lot of fulfillment in singing.
+I've sang bass and tenor in various choirs and I see music as one of the best ways to get more out of life.
+Another one of my favorite ways to spend time is going dancing, I regularly go Country Swing Dancing and I'm also learning various ballroom dances I enjoy hanging out with my friends on weekends and hosting parties to hang out and have fun.
 I also enjoy camping when I get the opportunity and I love the great outdoors.
 I find that being outside is a fantastic opportunity to spend time with people while admiring the creation that is all around us.
-Currently I am serving a volunteer mission in the England Manchester Mission.
-For two years I have the opportunity to live in North Wales and the North-West of England and invite others to come unto Christ.
-Over the past year I have worked in Stafford, Wrexham (in North Wales), and Crosby (Liverpool).
-I love the time I am able to spend helping people and giving them the joy that I have in my own life.
+I recently returned from serving a two year volunteer mission in the England Manchester Mission.
+For those two years I had the opportunity to live in North Wales and the North-West of England and invite others to come unto Christ.
+I have worked in Stafford and Telford (in the Midlands), Wrexham and Colwyn Bay (in North Wales), Crosby (in Liverpool), and Oldham (Greater Manchester).
+I loved the time I was able to spend helping people and giving them the joy that I have in my own life.

 I have been raised in this church but that doesn't mean that I don't have my own conversion story it just means that it might be a bit longer than some others.
 My testimony has come bit by bit as I have lived the standards given by God and as I've seen promised blessings be fulfilled.
 I have had the chance to pray and ask God if he exists, and if he loves me.
 I have always received comfort and love that I can feel in my heart.
 On other occasions I have asked to know of the truthfulness of the Book of Mormon, the truthfulness of the Church of Jesus Christ of Latter Day Saints, and the reality of Christ's sacrifice for all of us.
 I have never received a vision or had an heavenly being appear to me, but I have felt the spirit of God testify to me.
 These experiences which I have are enough for me to know that I have a Heavenly Father who loves me, because of his love he sent his son, Jesus the Christ, to die for my sins so that I could return to live with them.
 I also know that the Book of Mormon is the word of God, and that the Church of Jesus Christ of Latter Day Saints is the full gospel of Christ.
 I have felt the healing touch of the love of Christ help me off of my feet when I am sad or feeling alone.
 He has helped me to change my habits to help make me more happy.
 And he has protected me in times that I was in need.
 I have felt his direction in my life as I reach out to help others so I can see him help them as well.